Who exactly are HMRC looking to be trailblazers and who is going to be exempt?

-From 6 April 2018 Sole-traders and Partnerships are the first to join the party and will start their quarterly reporting for the first accounting period starting after 5th April 2018 as long as their turnover is above the Vat registration threshold.
-Those with a turnover below the Vat registration threshold are being given an extra year and will start from April 2019.
+From 6 April 2018 Sole-traders and Partnerships are the first to join the party and will start their quarterly reporting for the first accounting period starting after 5th April 2019 as long as their turnover is above the Vat registration threshold.
+Those with a turnover below the Vat registration threshold will start from April 2020 on a voluntary basis.

-Those larger partnerships with a turnover in excess of £10m will defer entry until April 2020
+Those larger partnerships with a turnover in excess of £10m will defer entry until at least April 2020

 From 6 April 2019

 Vat reports, or as they are called at present Vat Returns, will have to be filed from WITHIN digital software.
-There will be no facility to file a Return via the Gateway.Sole-Traders and Partnerships with turnovers above the £10k exemption threshold and below the Vat Registration threshold will start making their quarterly reports for accounting periods starting after April 2019.
+There will be no facility to file a Return via the Gateway.Sole-Traders and Partnerships with turnovers above the £10k exemption threshold and below the Vat Registration threshold will start making their quarterly reports for accounting periods starting after April 2020 on a voluntary basis.